Technical Help RE Boilers

-Technical help on aspects of the products by Hounsfield Boilers.
-If you don’t install oil fired boilers on a regular basis, the Hounsfield Boilers team will be happy to provide additional technical advice you require.
+Technical help on oil-fired boilers in general and Hounsfield Boilers.
+And there is more information available under ‘‘Product Brochures and Videos‘.
+If you don’t install oil fired boilers on a regular basis, the Hounsfield Boilers team will be happy to provide additional technical advice.
 Call us on 01449 722461.

 Benton is a subsiduary of Nu-Way Burners, a British Company established in 1948.
 The Bentone products are often more familiar than their brand: these include the B9, Sterling and Electro oil burners.
 These were sold under the EOGB brand and fitted to Danesmoor, Myson, Trianco and Potterton boilers.

 Why the Bentone BF1 Burner?